PDM4AR/exercises/docs/03-informedgraphsearch.md

 (HINT 2) To obtain the distance between 2 coordinates, you may find useful the function `osmnx.distance.great_circle_vec()`.

-(HINT 3) For UCS and Astar, you may find Python's `heapq` module useful.
+(HINT 3) For UCS, Bi-UCS and Astar, you may find Python's `heapq` module useful.

 (HINT 4) You might want to organise your queue as `queue = [ (<priority>, <i = insertion order>, <node>, <cost-to-reach>, <parent_node>) ]`